UBC-Astrophysics/TeachingScripts/README.md

 # TeachingScripts

+## shiftall.py

+Shift all of the dates in a course archive forward a given number of days

+usage:   python shiftall.py directory_to_process number_of_days

+## add_edx_to_ubc_csv.py

+Add the edx grades to the UBC classlist downloaded from the FSC

+python add_edx_to_ubc_csv.py match_csv anonid_csv gradebook_csv class_list_csv output_csv

+## create_final_upload.py

+Using the output from Auto Multiple Choice (AMC) and the matching file between UBC IDs and Anon IDS from survey.ubc.ca create a file to upload to EdX using upload_csv.py

+python create_final_upload.py AMC_grade_csv match_csv

 ## makelibrary.sh

 Make a library.xml file from an existing set of directories with html, problem and video files.